 Here are the most common types of groups that will allow you to identify and prepare for your launch.

-Project group: a group whose goal is the undertaking and/or follow-up of a project over time and which is the focal point of the associated team.
-This group plays an essential role on a daily basis in the sharing of information and documents and in communication in a broad sense, particularly in regards to multi-site teams or digital nomads.
+A group whose goal is the undertaking and/or follow-up of a project over time and which is the focal point of the associated team.
+This group plays an essential role on a daily basis in the sharing of information and documents and in communication in a broad sense, particularly regarding multi-site teams or digital nomads.